apache/spark/docs/concepts.rst

 Task decorator captures returned values and sends them to the :ref:`XCom backend <concepts:xcom>`.
 By default, returned value is saved as a single XCom value.
-You can set ``multiple_outputs`` key argument to ``True`` to unroll dictionaries, lists or tuples into seprate XCom values.
+You can set ``multiple_outputs`` key argument to ``True`` to unroll dictionaries, lists or tuples into separate XCom values.
 This can be used with regular operators to create :ref:`functional DAGs <concepts:functional_dags>`.

 Calling a decorated function returns an ``XComArg`` instance.
 You can use it to set templated fields on downstream